-Whether it’s in Germany, Austria or Italy, shopping in a neighbouring country saves Swiss consumers money.
-However, in order to make sure that a bargain stays a bargain, comparis.ch has put together five tips for ensuring reimbursement of value added tax.
+Whether it’s in France, Germany, Austria or Italy, shopping in a neighbouring country saves Swiss consumers money.
+However, in order to make sure that a bargain stays a bargain, comparis.ch has put together five tips on how to reclaim your value added tax.

 Clothes, cosmetics, food: goods purchased abroad are often cheaper than they are in Switzerland.
-And cross-border shoppers benefit not only from lower prices, but from the value added tax as well.
-A request for refund of this tax can be submitted for items purchased abroad.
-Heed the following tips and nothing will stand in the way of the hunt for a good bargain.
+Shoppers benefit not only from lower prices on the other side of the border, but from the value added tax as well, is this can be reclaimed for items purchased abroad.

-Certain conditions must be met in order to be able to reclaim value added tax.
-In addition to permanent residence in Switzerland, the following conditions must also be met:
+In order for you to reclaim value added tax, certain conditions must be met.
+In addition to permanent residence in Switzerland, the following conditions apply:

-Refund requires adherence to deadlines and, in certain countries, a minimum purchase amount.
+In order to obtain a refund, you therefore need to observe certain deadlines and, in some countries, have paid a minimum purchase value.
 This may also be a condition for receiving an export certificate in a shop.

-Important: amounts cannot be combined in order to reach the minimum purchase amount.
+Note: Receipts cannot be combined in order to reach the minimum purchase value.

 2. Request tax-free purchase

 In the shop, ask whether you can make the purchase tax-free.
-This option is not offered universally, and Switzerland’s neighbours are not legally obligated to do so.
-Also, look for the blue and white Global Blue logo to see if tax-free purchases are possible.
-The logo can usually be found at the shop entrance or at the cash register.
+This option is not offered universally, and Switzerland’s neighbours are not legally obliged to do so.
+Often, the blue and white Global Blue logo indicates that tax-free purchases are possible.
+The logo can usually be seen at the shop entrance or checkout.

-After you have made your purchase, ask for an export certificate or a tax-free form right at the cash register or at the customer service desk.
-The form requires your name, address and ID number.
-Review this information carefully; if it is not absolutely correct, the refund (e.g. from Global Blue) may be rejected.
-Furthermore, the certificate of export is only valid with the invoice.
-If these two documents are not stapled together at the cash register, you should do this yourself.
+After you have made your purchase, ask for an export certificate or a tax-free form either straight from the checkout or at the customer service desk.
+The forms require you to provide your name, address and ID number.
+Review this information carefully – if it is not absolutely correct, the refund may be rejected.
+Furthermore, the certificate of export is only valid in conjunction with the invoice.
+If these two documents are not stapled together at the checkout, you should do this yourself.